pic pic

 To hide part of the script

-Given a code block, add #region at the beginning and #endregion at the end.
+Enclose a code block by adding #region at the beginning and #endregion at the end.

 Example

 When you have several lines indented, VS Code allows you to hide the block automatically.
-The following example shows this for a function.
+The following example shows this possibility with a function.

 Example